Kronoshus/CIPs/CIP-0013/README.md

   - [x] Yoroi
 - [x] There exist one or more wallets supporting Stake Pool URIs.
   - [ ] TBD
+- [X] There exists one or more wallets supporting Token Claim URIs.
+  - [X] VESPR

 ### Implementation Plan